-- 5.1.1 The Finance Director is responsible for managing the Trust's banking arrangements and for advising the Trust on the provision of banking services and operation of accounts.
-This advice will take into account guidance and Directions issued by the Department of Health and Social Care. - 5.1.2 The Board shall approve the banking arrangements.
+- 5.1.1 The Director of Finance is responsible for managing the Trust's banking arrangements and for advising the Trust on the provision of banking services and operation of accounts.
+This advice will take into account guidance and Directions issued by the Department of Health and Social Care. - 5.1.2 The Trust Board shall approve the banking arrangements.